tinymce/tinymce-docs/components/dialog/components.md

       filetype: 'file',
       label: 'Url'
     }
-    // Note that "filetype" also accepts "media" though I am uncertain what
+    // Note that "filetype" also accepts "media"
-    // the difference is to "image".
 ```